 Once aboard, you can expect comfortable air-conditioned cabins with private facilities, as well as the kind of food and service that you would expect in a fine hotel.
 Your experience will not unlike traveling on a 1920's yacht.
 The ships are spacious and offer plenty of outdoor seating on multiple decks for those who want to relax with a cool beverage and watch the scenery slip by.

-All cruises include one or two daily shore excursions lead by expert guides.
+Includes one or two daily shore excursions lead by expert guides.
 You will have a chance to visit places of historic or cultural significance that are difficult or impossible to reach by road.
 Because the ships are built for shallow water they are able to travel where many other large vessels are unable to go.

 Occasionally, longer cruises are available through other parts of Myanmar.
 We will be happy to give you more information about these when we know the the dates you plan to travel.